Government of Canada / Gouvernement du Canada

 For the purposes of Part II of the Act and these Regulations, the salary of a participant

-• (a) whose authorized salary includes any bonus or allowance of determinate or indeterminate amount shall be deemed to be the sum of the regular remuneration payable for the services performed by him in his position and the value of the bonus or allowance as fixed by the Treasury Board;
+• (a) in the case of a participant whose authorized salary includes any bonus or allowance of determinate or indeterminate amount, is, in any case of doubt, deemed to be the annual remuneration received for the performance of the regular duties of a position or office, including the value of that bonus or allowance; and

-• (c) who is in receipt of more than one salary in respect of employment in the Public Service on a full-time basis shall be deemed to be
+• (c) in the case of a participant who is in receipt of more than one salary in respect of employment in the public service, is deemed to be

 • (i) in respect of salary received before August 9, 1994, the salary that was first authorized to be paid to the contributor; and